pnp/PnP/Samples/Core.MMS/readme.md

-# OFFICE AMS: TAXONOMY OPERATIONS #
+# OFFICE PnP: TAXONOMY OPERATIONS #

 ### Summary ###
 This sample demonstrates how to perform taxonomy related operations.